 The study of communication at Merrimack provides students with an interdisciplinary approach to human interaction.
 According to a national survey of employers, communication is the most important skill sought when hiring and promoting.
 Communication courses provide students with opportunities to examine the theories and research used to develop the discipline as well as the skills and knowledge to meet the complex communication challenges of the 21st century.

 COM 1020 Public Communication

 Any two of the following:

 COM2401- Intro to Mass Communication

-One additional COM elective at the 3000- level or above
+Two additional COM electives at the 3000- level or above

 Why study philosophy?
 Philosophy courses strengthen students’ thinking, writing, and analytic abilities, while exposing them to some of life’s most persistent and important questions.
 Philosophy majors and minors improve their chances of getting into top graduate programs and law schools, while non-majors gain a richer education and preparation for work and life.
 Courses in philosophy at Merrimack are designed to appeal to a variety of student interests and concerns regardless of one’s major or intended career.